16 Jan Microchipping your pet: What you need to know

 Placing a microchip in your pet involves using a larger than usual needle to inject the chip just under the skin.
 Microchipping does involve momentary discomfort, however once chipped your pet will feel no pain and will be oblivious to the presence of the chip.

-At Southern Cross Veterinary Clinic, our microchipping cost is $58.
+At Southern Cross Veterinary Clinic, our microchips are $58.

 Permanent Identification vs. Permanent Registration